 Installing Plugins

-The easiest way to install plugins is to use the remote web portal.
-When connected to the web portal click on the Server icon at top left and Plugins under System.
-Select the plugin you want to use in the drop-down at top-right and click Install.
+The easiest way to install plugins is through the remote web portal.
+Once connected, click on the Server icon at the top left and navigate to 'Plugins' under System.
+Here, you can select the plugin you wish to use from the drop-down menu at the top-right and click 'Install' to get started.

 Available Plugins